Datafable/epu-index/news_scrapers/epu_scrapy/spiders/README.md

 * Intro (this is a small introduction paragraph, often accompanying the article)
 * Text

-TODO: insert link to W3C Xpath doc
 The name of the journal will be appended to the output too.
 The outputs returned by Scrapy are called *items* and the `Article` item is defined in the [items source file](../items.py).
 Scrapy (and hence, the spiders implemented here) relies heavily on XPath to target elements of interest.
 XPath is a standard syntax for finding elements in a html document tree based on their attribute values (such as id or class) or their hierarchical position in the tree.
-It is well documented at the [W3C website](link to W3C) and many examples are given on Stack Overflow.
+It is well documented at the [W3C website](http://www.w3schools.com/xpath/) and many examples are given on Stack Overflow.

 Due to differing structures of the different news websites, the news scrapers implementations can differ.
 The four most straight forward implementations are the ones for *De Morgen*, *Gazet van Antwerpen*, *Het Belang van Limburg* and *Het